 Family and friends, although well-meaning and unaware, had me a secret time frame in which I was allowed to be sad and mope around.
 So I no longer tell them when I am having a bad day, a day when I miss my son so intensely that all I want to do is stay in bed all day, because I know that my alloted time frame has passed.
 So I allow myself to feel sad for a few hours and then I pull myself out of the funk by planning a day when I can go visit him and take him to dinner, or I call him and when I hear how happy he is, it makes it all okay.

-I used to think it would be difficult to sell my house when Johnny left for college because I raised him here, alone (his dad moved to Iowa when he was 7 years old) through grade school, middle school, and high school.
+I used to think it would be difficult to sell my house when Johnny left for college because I raised him here, alone, through grade school, middle school, and high school.
 Those were the best years of my life to date.
 My house was the house where all the kids gathered.
 I had boys sleeping here every single weekend since grade school.
 I bought at what seems like thousands of frozen Jacks pizza, too many cans of Coke to count, and I made about a million pancakes.
 Many of those boys, who also left for college, are like sons to me.
 And I miss them.
 I miss all of them and all of it - the joy and the crazy they brought into my life and home as they navigagted childhood and teenage years.
 The house now feels like a ghost town of memories and there are days I would actually like to leave here and start the life Rick and I have planned.